claresudbery/clare-wiki-ably/pages/organising/tips/tech/misc-tech-tips.md

 https://forums.tomshardware.com/threads/toshiba-laptop-takes-ages-to-start-up.2907154/

-https://youtu.be/iTnb9wRHnM8 - static discharge is at 1:10.
+https://youtu.be/iTnb9wRHnM8 - static discharge is at 1:10 (see below for summary).
 Further things to try are at 3:12.
 Might be a problem with battery pack.

+Static discharge:
+- get a timer ready, set at 1 min / 60 seconds
+- unplug all peripherals
+- Turn laptop over, remove battery
+- Keep charger unplugged
+- Hold power button down for 60 seconds (use a timer)
+- put battery back in
+- reattach charger
+- turn computer back on

 My Trello card detailing my own attempts to fix: https://trello.com/c/VBANT3GQ/1503-fix-laptop-slow-startup-ring-toshiba-helpline-static-discharge